pkwiecien/tumitfahrer/README.md

 If it's not clear what should be e.g. format of parameters, check out how is the API implemented and try to reverse engineer it.
 The API functions are [HERE](https://github.com/pkwiecien/tumitfahrer/tree/develop/app/controllers/api/v2).
 The output of API controllers is defined in serializers [HERE](https://github.com/pkwiecien/tumitfahrer/tree/develop/app/serializers).

+Currenlty not all API requests require api_key in request header, however, soon it will be added on backend so it will be required to get a response.

 #### Sessions

 TUMitfahrer has existing user base of over 1000 users.
 Their passwords are obviously encrypted and cannot be read.
 The idea is to create a authentication system that will enable old users as well as new ones to login in.
 Therefore the authentication mechanism is a bit complex.